awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 ## Creating a Launch Template<a name="create-launch-template"></a>

-You can create a new launch template using parameters that you define, or you can use an existing launch template as the basis for a new launch template\.
+You can create a new launch template using parameters that you define, or you can use an existing launch template or an instance as the basis for a new launch template\.

 **To create a new launch template using defined parameters \(console\)**